 Make sure that before your final meeting you have completed all payments of your invoice.

-Your mentor does not attend this meeting.
+To avoid too much strain on your mentors' agenda, your mentor does not need to attend this meeting.
+Of course, should your mentor wish to attend, he/she is most welcome!
 You discuss with the Committee whether you meet the required standards set by the Professional Traineeship Regulation.
 15 Minutes after the meeting you will be given the decision of the Committee.
 A written report and the advice of the Committee will also be uploaded on your personal page.

 If the result is positive, you will receive a certificate to indicate that you satisfy the requirements of the Professional Traineeship Regulation.
 If the result is negative, the Committee will specify clearly the areas where additional work is required.
 You may also lodge an objection against a negative decision.